con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 The great terrific one, who cries *hā hā*,
 Who screams *hī hī*, instilling fervent fear,
-Laughing a screeching laugh, a booming laugh,
+His laugh a screeching laugh, a booming laugh,
 He is the vajra laugh, the mighty howl; (70)

 He is the noble *sattva*, Vajrasattva,
 The vajra's sovereign lord, the highest bliss,
 The vajra's wrathfulness, the highest joy,
-Voicing the *hūṁ*s of Vajrahūṁkāra, (71)
+Intoning *hūṁ*s of Vajrahūṁkāra, (71)

 With vajra arrows serving as his weapon,